 After planting about 80 fruit trees with my dad, I realized that the process can be very fun as long as you make sure the fruit tree is having fun as well.
-We hope that these guide on how to plant fruit trees will help you start your planting journey well. – Mané Mehrabyan
+We hope that this guide on how to plant fruit trees will help you start your planting journey well. – Mané Mehrabyan

-How to Plant Fruit Trees in 10 Steps
+How to Plant Fruit Trees in 10 Steps (Bare Root)

 How to Plant Fruit Trees: Materials Needed